Amir Abrashi: Albania

 On 21 May 2016, Abrashi was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro squad on 31 May.

 Abrashi played every minute of all Group A matches as Albania were eliminated by ranking in the 3rd place behind hosts France against which they lost 2–0 and Switzerland against which they also lost 1–0 in the opening match and ahead of Romania by beating them 1–0 in the closing match with a goal by Armando Sadiku.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.

 He was part of the 26-man squad for UEFA Euro 2024 in Germany.
 However, he did not make an appearance at the final tournament, as Albania was eliminated in the group stage.

 On 16 November 2025, his retirement from the national team was officially announced.
 Ahead of Albania's final qualifying match for the 2026 FIFA World Cup against England, as he was honored by the Albanian football association for his contributions to the national team.
 He made his last appearance a year earlier, on 16 November 2024, in a 0–0 draw to Czechia in the Nations League.

+Personal life

+Following Albania's historic participation at UEFA Euro 2016, Abrashi was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.